- Terminology and concepts

 - anesthetics: local and general

+All evaluations will be carried out in accordance with Douglas College Evaluation Policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
-A final minimum cumulative grade of “C” or 60% is required in order to pass this course.
-Evaluation will be based on quizzes and assignments, at least one midterm and a final written examination.
+A final minimum cumulative grade of “C” or 60% is required in order to progress in the Veterinary Technology program.

 - Use pharmacological terminology.